The Grandmaster Manifesto

 Volume 94: Mastering the Middlegame II

 For most players, playing a beautiful attacking sacrifice, destroying the defense and checkmating the King is the most exciting way to win games.
 The final combinations are rarely the most difficult part of a successful attack, however.
-The real sign of a strong chess player is the ability to build the superior position in the first place.
+The real sign of a strong chess player is the ability to build a superior position in the first place.
 This requires a broad positional understanding and knowledge of techniques.
 “Mastering the Middlegame” sets out to provide you with exactly those skills.

 Volume 95: Positional Mastery